tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 These concepts need to be understood to use the present manual:

-TODO: Search-and-replace all terms from plain text to :term:`TERM`
+TODO: Search-and-replace all terms from plain text to : term : ` TERM `

 .. glossary::